Keto Chocolate Chip Skillet Cookie

 Cast Iron Skillet or not?

 Another work horse in The Kellie Kitchen is my trusty set of cast iron skillets.
-For this recipe I use the 10″ skillet and bring it right to the table with a bunch of spoons.
+For this recipe use a 10-12″ skillet and bring it right to the table with a bunch of spoons.

 The cast iron keeps this cookie dessert warm long after it has left the oven.